 Is it like the movies?

 No. In Hollywood silencers are usually portrayed very unrealistically as a device that renders the weapon nearly undetectable by human ears.
 Thanks to a great study done by the Military Arms Channel in 2015 we have data available for several different suppressors that are currently on the market in .30 caliber.
 Their results show that the same rifle shooting un-suppressed (no suppressor or silencer attached) shot at an average of 170 dB.
 According to DecibelCar.com that is a little bit louder than the sound of a Boeing 727 at take off.
 When different models of suppressors were added the sound signature was reduced to an average of between 137-146 dB.
 Which, again according to DecibelCar.com, is right on the edge of hearing safe and not hearing safe (not using hearing protection).
 Anything but quite.
-Just a little quieter.
-The use of suppressors in the civilian market largely to help save the users hearing.
+Just a little less loud.
+The use of suppressors in the civilian market is largely to help save the users hearing.